 If someone inherits real estate, do they also inherit the mortgage?
-Or must the executor or trustee pay it off before transferring it to the new owner?
-Generally, the answer is that the mortgage stays with the property.
+Or does the executor, representative, or trustee pay off the loan before transferring the property to the new owner?
+Usually, the mortgage stays with the property.

-If the law covers the inherited property, the new owner can keep making the payments, under the existing terms of the mortgage.
-This can be a good deal if the new owner can afford the payments; the new owner doesn’t have to reapply for a mortgage, with all the hassle and expense that process entails.
+If the law (the Garn-St. Germain Act) applies to the inherited property, the inheritor can choose to keep making the payments under the existing terms of the mortgage.
+This approach can be a good deal for the new owner for several reasons because it means:

 A new owner who can't afford to keep up the mortgage (and all the other expenses of home ownership, including property taxes, repairs, and maintenance) must consider another strategy, like any other homeowner in that situation.
-If an affordable refinance isn't available, or if the new owner doesn't want to live in the house or rent it out, selling it may be the way to go.
-If the property is sold within a year after the death of the former owner, the inheritor probably won’t owe any capital gains tax.
+If an affordable refinance isn't available, or if the new owner doesn't want to live in the house or rent it out, selling it might be the way to go.

 Note that if you hold on to an inherited property and it rises in value, you'll likely owe a capital gains tax on the increase in value when you later sell the house.
 (But if you reside in the house, you may not owe capital gains tax later.)

 Learn more about how real estate is transferred after someone's death.